40three/dotnet-i10n-languages/README.md

 # dotnet-i10n-languages
 Contains language names in all languages using cldr data.
-While it's easy to show a list of languages in English or in it's native name, there's no data to show all languages is a specified language.
+While it's easy to show a list of languages in English or with it's native name, there's no data to show all languages in a specified language.
 That's what this nuget package provides.

 # How to Use